rafaeldelboni/nota/resources/public/posts/making-illegal-states-invalid-in-typescript.md

 Because types only exist at compilation time, if you are creating a typed variable from input external to your code *(e.g.: http request, form input, etc...)*, a validation check is still required.
-Next time, I'd like to explore a more seamlessly validation layer for this cases.
+Next time, I'd like to explore a more seamlessly validation layer for these cases.